-- Pty Ltd businesses (eg Smith Pty Ltd trading as Jane's Childcare) - incorporated partnerships or incorporated trusts - incorporated associations and other non-profit bodies (that are trading or financial corporations)
+- Pty Ltd businesses (e.g. Smith Pty Ltd trading as Jane's Caravan Park) - incorporated partnerships or incorporated trusts - Incorporated associations and other non-profit bodies that are trading or financial corporations

 For more information visit the Guide to who is in the WA state system page.
-If the business or organisation is in the national system visit the Fair Work Ombudsman website www.fairwork.gov.au
+If the business is in the national system visit the Fair Work Ombudsman website www.fairwork.gov.au